Tennessee National Guard assists emergency responders in East Tennessee

 |0

-This work, Tennessee National Guard assists emergency responders in East Tennessee, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tennessee National Guard assists emergency responders in East Tennessee, by CPT Kealy Moriarty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.